-Harnessing personal stories from one estate, The Divisive State of Social Policy traces the links between Housing Benefit reforms and inequality.
-It explores issues related to the Bedroom Tax including housing insecurity, poverty and damage to social networks.
+The Divisive State of Social Policy traces the links between housing resources and societal tensions by looking closely at one housing estate.
+The book explores issues related to Housing Benefit reform, including housing precarity, poverty and damage to social networks.

 “Focussing on the so called 'bedroom tax' this book aptly exposes the particularly cruel turn in recent policies directed towards those with the least.
 The book shows very clearly how grossly damaging, unnecessary and unfair policies can be completely misrepresented as necessary, just and fair.”
 Tracy Shildrick, Newcastle University

-Kelly Bogue is a Researcher and Postgraduate Tutor at the Centre for Trust, Peace and Social Relations, Coventry University.
+Kelly Bogue is a Research Associate and Postgraduate Research Tutor at the Centre for Trust, Peace and Social Relations, Coventry University.

 Introduction: the repositioning of social housing and welfare provision